 Although there’s a small commercial airport, Ingnacio Agramonte, the routes offered are very limited and as weird it sounds, no other destination in Cuba except for Havana and some international charter flights.
 Therefore the only possible ways to reach Camaguey overland are by bus or railway from the main cities in Cuba.
 For example, there’s the night daily train departure to both Havana and Santiago, and an alternate days daily train to both Havana via Santa Clara and Santiago.
 Not the most optimal to be honest as you depend on being there on the day where the train departs as otherwise there’s no train.
 However, the best option is by bus, the Viazul company.
 With twice daily connections, if no more depending on which city, you can connect anywhere towards Havana, Varadero, Trinidad, Sancti Spiritus, Santa Clara and Santiago de Cuba.

 Being one of the most beautiful cities in Cuba it also means one of the most visited by tourists.
 The hotel industry although not too big, is good enough especially because we are talking of stays of 1 or 2 nights in most of the cases, hence not much needed than a comfortable bed and a clean room.
-If hotels is what you are seeking for, then a good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms, Ebookers or Gala Hotels.
+If hotels is what you are seeking for, then a good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms, Ebookers, Gala Hotels or TUI.
 Please note most of these will not offer any results in Cuba, this is to do with the USA embargo.
-Try the respective European sites instead if needed be, although for sure the best site for Cuba will be Gala Hotels.
+Try the respective European sites instead if needed be, although the best sites for Cuba would be Gala Hotels and TUI.

 In the other hand since hotels are generally very expensive, there is something way much better you could do (and should do if you’re staying overnight); this is a private house.
 There are lots, beautiful, most of them in historic colonial buildings, with very nice and friendly hosts.
 In airb&b you can have a first look, then have a more generic online search for other websites.